 - Develop housing stakeholders group that includes affordable housing developers and special needs group stakeholders, that will meet annually to identify potential housing projects and priorities, including affordable new construction, special needs housing (e.g., farmworker, disabled, senior housing), and first time homebuyer assistance, and prioritize potential funding efforts.
-Seek volunteer(s) to organize and lead housing stakeholders group. - Prepare a brochure identifying affordable/special needs housing resources and incentives as well as available sites for affordable and special needs housing and provide the brochure to development applicants interested in affordable and/or multifamily housing.

-- Seek County, state, federal, or other funding for affordable and special needs housing programs, or support funding applications that would provide new affordable and special needs units, including multi-family and single room occupancy projects.
+Seek volunteer(s) to organize and lead housing stakeholders group. - Prepare a brochure identifying affordable/special needs housing resources and incentives as well as available sites for affordable and special needs housing and provide the brochure to development applicants interested in affordable and/or multifamily housing. - Seek County, state, federal, or other funding for affordable and special needs housing programs, or support funding applications that would provide new affordable and special needs units, including multi-family and single room occupancy projects.
+Funding programs may include, but are not limited to, Affordable Housing Innovation Program funds, BEGIN, CalHome, Emergency Housing and Assistance Program Capital Development, Housing Related Parks Program, Low Income Housing Tax Credits Multifamily Housing Program General and Supportive Housing Components, Predevelopment Loan Program, and Transit-Oriented Development Housing Program.
 Funding will be sought on an annual basis, as requested by applicants for affordable housing developments.
 Projects with an extremely low income or farmworker housing component will receive priority.
-See Chapter 3 of the Background Report for a list of potential funding sources. - Encourage non-profit and other developers to pursue funding for self-help housing and farm worker housing at selected locations. - Continue to work with affordable housing providers and the local housing authority (contracted to Glenn County Human Resources Agency) to provide housing affordable to extremely low income individuals and families through supporting efforts to increase subsidies for Housing Choice Vouchers and provide Section 8 units to meet the County's fair share of extremely low income units. - Seek Planning and Technical Assistance funds through the CDBG program to update the County Code and Zoning Ordinance to remove constraints to affordable and special needs housing and develop brochures and handouts to promote affordable housing programs.
+See Chapter 3 of the Background Report for a list of potential funding sources.

+- Encourage development of farmworker housing, self-help housing, and migrant resource centers through notifying the County Agricultural Commissioner and owners/operators of large-scale agricultural operations in the County of available funding sources for farmworker housing and migrant assistance, including Joe Serna, Jr. Farmworker Housing Grant Program, Office of Migrant Service funds, USDA Rural Development Farm Labor Housing, USDA Rural Development Multi-Family Rental Programs, and USDA Rural Development Community Facilities funds.
+Provide technical assistance with grant and loan applications. - Encourage non-profit and other developers to pursue funding for self-help housing and farm worker housing at selected locations. - Continue to work with affordable housing providers and the local housing authority (contracted to Glenn County Human Resources Agency) to provide housing affordable to extremely low income individuals and families through supporting efforts to increase subsidies for Housing Choice Vouchers and provide Section 8 units to meet the County's fair share of extremely low income units. - Seek Planning and Technical Assistance funds through the CDBG program to update the County Code and Zoning Ordinance to remove constraints to affordable and special needs housing and develop brochures and handouts to promote affordable housing programs.